 The American Fisheries Society is a non-profit organization whose mission is to improve the conservation and sustainability of fishery resources and aquatic ecosystems by advancing fisheries and aquatic science and promoting the development of fisheries professionals.

-Our current Chapter President, Rob Titus, has prepared a President’s Plan of Work for his term in office from October 2019 to September 2020.
-You can see Rob’s President’s Plan of Work here.
+Our current Chapter President, Matt Young, has prepared a President’s Plan of Work for his term in office from September 2021 to September 2022.
+You can see Matt’s President’s Plan of Work here.

-The President’s Plan of Work of Past-President Steven Brumbaugh, whose term in office was from September 2018 to August 2019, is posted here.
+The President’s Plan of Work of Past-President Rob Titus, whose term in office was from October 2019 to September 2020, is posted here.

 The organizational documents that guide Chapter governance and operations include: